Welcome to the Early Years Foundation Stage (EYFS)page.

 Curriculum overview/ long term plan.

 At St. Christopher Catholic Primary school our long term plans and curriculum overview focuses on the use of Early years outcomes and ensuring that each child makes progress.
 This is done through relevant planning, which takes into consideration the interests and experiences of the children and assessment.

-Topics and themes are not stated in the curriculum plan as teachers plan from the interests of the children in their class.
+Topics and themes are based around Talk For Writing Texts, while teachers also plan using the interests of the children in their class.
 Previous planning, observation, assessment and the use of floor books and mind maps allow teachers to plan using their knowledge of children’s development, their interests and next steps.
 Mind maps (medium term plans) can be added to and adapted to suit the needs of the children and the lines of development/ interests the children take.
 Topics or themes are therefore not put into place over a certain number of weeks, rather they are delivered until either they run their course or the children pick up on a new interest.

 To ensure children are progressing through EYO, teacher’s aim to plan and deliver stimulating, interesting and challenging lessons, which are enjoyable, fun and accessible to all.
 Plans and activities show differentiation and to ensure all aspects of the curriculum are delivered. teacher’s are required to highlight the aspects of EYO which are cover and fill in school tracking data on a regular basis.
 A continuous provision prompt for each area has now been devised, which teachers should add to and adapt when and where necessary.
 Class teacher’s should ensure other staff and students should have access to these,( either displayed or in a accessible file/ place).

 When your child starts nursery or school they will be given a key worker.